omaramer464/IOS-chatting-application/README.md

 <h1> Note </h1>

 The project uses Firebase's firestore database, the GoogleService-info.plist file is removed from the project's files.
 To be able to use the application, create a firestore database on Firebase and download the GoogleService-info.plist file and add it to the project's root file and make sure to select "create groups" for the added folders pop-up.

+This project is not completely done, it is functional but has some missing and uncompleted features.
+The main reason behind creating this project was to test my ability in creating a replica of WhatsApp with some tweaks.